Do you want to earn a living working in an office setting?

 Whether you’re interested in administrative, accounting, legal, or medical office work, we have courses that can help give you an edge and the skills you’ll need for success!

 Our courses are designed to give you the best of the classroom and hands-on training so that you walk away with the confidence and practical skills you need for employment.

 - BASIC CLERICAL may include keyboarding, word processing, filing, business English, calculator skills, record-keeping or accounting, and office procedures (24 weeks).

 - ACCOUNTING/COMPUTING may include keyboarding, word processing, filing, business mathematics, business English, calculator skills, and use of spreadsheets (28 weeks).

-- SECRETARIAL REFRESHER may include updating skills in keyboarding, word processing, office procedures, business English and business mathematics (8 weeks).
+- SECRETARIAL COURSE may include updating skills in keyboarding, word processing, office procedures, business English and business mathematics (8 weeks).

 - MEDICAL OFFICE ADMINISTRATION may include medical terminology, medical transcription, insurance form preparation, and medical office procedures (8 weeks; prerequisite: Basic Clerical course or equivalent).